 If the cell is disrupted the pellicle can be seen dissociated along the striations into flat strips of material which have a thickened edge and a thinner flange.
 Electron microscopy sections clearly show how these strips interlock and how they pass helically along the cell.
-These strips are intracellular structures lying immediately beneath the plasmalemma, a continuous tripartite membrane about $0.8-1~\mu m$ thick.
+These strips are intracellular structures lying immediately beneath the plasmalemma, a continuous tripartite membrane about $0.8 - 1 \mu m$ thick.
 The pellicle is thus not equivalent to a cell wall, since the latter is always laid down outside the plasmalemma (like a cellulose wall of plant cells).
 The throughs between adjacent strips start as a whorl at the posterior end of the cell, bifurcate a few times before passing helically along the length of the cells and then meet again as they reach the canal opening.
 The strips of the pellicle curve over and continue into the canal, where they also fuse.
 Although variation occurs concerning thickness and shape the form of construction is the same in all euglenoids.
-The cross section of a pellicle surface can be seen in a schematic drawing in Figure 7.
+The cross section of a pellicle surface can be seen in a schematic drawing in Fig. 7.

-9.1.5.
+1.V.
 Diatoms

 Diatoms are unicellular microalgae with a cell wall consisting of a siliceous skeleton enveloped by a thin organic case.
 The cell walls of each diatom form a pillbox-like shell consisting of two parts that fit within each other.
-These microorganisms vary greatly in shape, ranging from box-shaped to cylindrical; they can be symmetrical as well as asymmetrical and exhibit an amazing diversity of nanostructured frameworks [39, 40] (Figure 8).
+These microorganisms vary greatly in shape, ranging from box-shaped to cylindrical; they can be symmetrical as well as asymmetrical and exhibit an amazing diversity of nanostructured frameworks^{39,40} (Fig. 8).

 Diatoms are found in both freshwater and marine environments, as well as in damp soils and on moist surfaces.
 They are either free floating (planktonic forms) or attached to a substrate (benthic forms) via biogenic adhesives, and some species may form chains of cells of varying lengths.
 Individual diatoms range in size from 2 μ m up to several millimeters, although only a few species are larger than 200 μ m.
-Diatoms as a group are very diverse, with 12 000 to 60 000 species reported [41, 42].
+Diatoms as a group are very diverse, with 12 000 to 60 000 species reported.^{41,42}

-Diatoms can serve as model organisms for micro- and nanotribological investigations [43-45] and as templates for novel three-dimensional microelectromechanical systems (MEMS) [46, 47].
-These organisms produce nanostructured amorphous silica surfaces in ambient conditions.
-Some diatom species have rigid parts in relative motion that act like rubber bands when elongated [48] and subsequently released, whereas other diatom species have evolved strong, self-healing underwater adhesives [49].
-Diatoms are small, mostly easy to cultivate, highly reproductive, and, since many of them are transparent, are accessible using optical microscopy methods.
+Diatoms can serve as model organisms for micro- and nanotribological investigations^{43,44,45} and as templates for novel three-dimensional microelectromechanical systems (MEMS)^{46,47}.
+In ambient conditions, these organisms produce nanostructured amorphous silica surfaces.
+Some diatom species have rigid parts that in relative motion act like rubber bands when elongated48 and subsequently released, whereas other diatom species have evolved strong, self-healing underwater adhesives.49 Diatoms are small, mostly easy to cultivate, highly reproductive, and, since many of them are transparent, are accessible using optical microscopy methods.

-Already in 1999, Parkinson and Gordon [50] pointed out the potential role of diatoms in nanotechnology via designing and producing specific morphologies.
-In the same year, at the 15th North American Diatom Symposium, Gebeshuber and coauthors [51] introduced atomic force microscopy and spectroscopy to the diatom community as new techniques for in vivo investigations of diatoms.
-These scanning probe techniques not only allow for the imaging of diatom topology, but also for the determination of physical properties like stiffness and adhesion [52-57].
-A representative example of the fruitful exchanges in the area of diatom nanotechnology can be found elsewhere [58].
+Already in 1999, Parkinson and Gordon50 pointed out the potential role of diatoms in nanotechnology via designing and producing specific morphologies.
+In the same year, at the 15th North American Diatom Symposium, Gebeshuber and coauthors51 introduced atomic force microscopy and spectroscopy to the diatom community as new techniques for in vivo investigations of diatoms.
+These scanning probe techniques not only allow for the imaging of diatom topology, but also for the determination of physical properties like stiffness and adhesion.^{52,53,54,55,56,57} A representative example of the fruitful exchanges in the area of diatom nanotechnology can be found elsewhere.58